Wild translation surfaces and infinite genus: Intersection of saddle connections

 \end{enumerate} \end{definition}

-\begin{rem}[Justification of the term “immersion radius”] In the case of a point $x$, the term “immersion radius” is certainly justified as a disk of radius $\ir(x)$ can be immersed and the image under the immersion is a locally flat neighborhood of the point $x$.
-Similarly, for a closed curve a cylinder of height $2\cdot \ir(\gamma)$ and circumference the length of $\gamma$ can be immersed and the image will be a locally flat tubular neighborhood of the curve.
+In the case of a regular point $x\in X$, the term ``immersion radius'' is reasonable as an open disk of radius $\ir(x)$ can be immersed and the image under the immersion is a locally flat neighbourhood of the point~$x$.
+Similarly, for a closed geodesic $\gamma$, an open cylinder of height $2\cdot \ir(\gamma)$ and circumference the length of $\gamma$ can be immersed and the image is a locally flat tubular neighbourhood of the curve $\gamma$.

-In the case of saddle connections, we can immerse a trapezoid of height $2 \cdot \ir(\gamma)$ so that the median has the same length as the saddle connection (see \autoref{fig_trapezoidal_neighborhood_of_saddle_connection}).
-The image will form a neighborhood of the interior of the saddle connection and around the singularities we have the images of angular sectors of length $\pi$.
+In the case of well-immersed saddle connections, we can immerse an open trapezoid of height $2 \cdot \ir(\gamma)$ such that the median has the same length as the saddle connection (see \autoref{fig_trapezoidal_neighbourhood_of_saddle_connection}).
+The image forms a neighbourhood of the interior of the saddle connection and around the singularities we have the images of angular sectors of length $\pi$.